caseykulm/oauthheader/README.md

   .build()
 ```

-And now your good to send off an authenticated request 🎉
+And now your good to send off an authenticated requests 🎉

 ## Steps after Authenticating Once